A-I-nstein/rust_ESP32-C3/b2_ntc_sensor/README.md

 - VCC terminal of the sensor is connected to the devkit 3V3.
 - GND terminal of the sensor is connected to the devkit GND.
 - The remaining terminal of the sensor is connected gpio4 on the devkit.

+# Other Examples
+- blink_temp_read: Makes LED blink quicker or slower based on the temperature reading.
+- temp_led_array: Makes an LED array light up based on the temperature.